PINTO0309/onnx2tf/README.md

     """

   -coto, --check_onnx_tf_outputs_elementwise_close
+    Returns "Matches" if the output of onnx and the output of TF are within acceptable proximity element by element.
-    Returns true if the two arrays, the output of onnx and the output of TF, are elementwise close within an acceptable range.
+    Returns Unmatched if the output of onnx and the output of TF are not within acceptable proximity element by element.
+    Only the output content of the models final output OP is checked.

   -cotof, --check_onnx_tf_outputs_elementwise_close_full
     Returns "Matches" if the output of onnx and the output of TF are